Max’s eyes grew big and his arms flung in the air in frustration as he said, “But Dad, I don’t have any memories there!”

 Struggle and pain can be our greatest teachers.
 For instance:

-- The vulnerability helped us become tougher and more full of heart than we ever imagined.
+--The vulnerability helped us become tougher more full of heart than we ever imagined.

 I am hopeful about the ways Max might struggle and grow in our move, that he'll get to miss his old house and experience the plenty in our new city, with the new friends, collecting more memories.

 If you are in the struggle, you are not alone.
 Sage Hill is here to help. https://sagehill.co/contact/